Hands on: Nikon Zf review

 Nikon Zf: Video Performance

-While the Nikon Zf isn’t being positioned as a true filmmaker’s camera, it has respectable video specs and it looks like it will be a very capable body for anyone creating video content for YouTube or social media, topping out at 4K 60p video, and employing the latest in Nikon's subject recognition and tracking autofocus technology.
+You might not think it due to its classic looks, but the Nikon Zf makes a pretty decent video camera.
+While the Nikon Zf isn’t being positioned as a true filmmaker’s camera, it has respectable video specs and it looks like it will be a very capable camera for anyone creating video content for YouTube or social media, and with a fully articulating screen, the camera is also a great choice for vloggers.

-Nikon Zf: Verdict
+Nikon Zf: Final Verdict

 The Nikon Zf is sure to steal the hearts of vintage camera enthusiasts.
 From the moment I laid my hands on this camera, it stirred up a wave of nostalgia for the bygone days of shooting film.
 The camera's body represents a significant upgrade from Nikon's first attempt in this segment, the Nikon Z fc, with the Zf body boasting a more substantial presence with its robust brass dials and a weighty feel reminiscent of the iconic Nikon FM2 that served as its inspiration.